anordin95/run-llama-locally/README.md

 #### Technical Overview

-The minimal set of dependencies I found includes `torch` (perhaps, obviously) and a lesser known library also published by Meta: `fairscale`, which implements a variety of highly scalable/parallelizable analogues of `torch` operators.
+The minimal set of dependencies I found includes `torch` (perhaps, obviously), a lesser known library also published by Meta: `fairscale`, which implements a variety of highly scalable/parallelizable analogues of `torch` operators and `blobfile`, which implements a general file I/O mechanism that Meta's Tokenizer implementation uses.

 Meta provides the language-model weights in a simple way, but a model-architecture to drop them into is still needed.
 This is provided, in a less obvious way, in the [llama_models](https://github.com/meta-llama/llama-models) repo.
 The model-architecture class therein relies on both `torch` and `fairscale` and expects each, specifically `torch.distributed` and `fairscale`, to be initialized appropriately.
+The use of CUDA is hard-coded in a few places in the official repo.
+I changed that and bundled that version here (as a git submodule).

 With those initializations squared away, the model-architecture class can be instantiated.
 Though, that model is largely a blank slate until we then drop the weights in.